-Consolidated financial statements Notes to the company financial statements for the uear ended 31 December
+Consolidated financial statements Company financial statements Notes to the company financial statements

 2 BASIS OF PREPARATION continued

 An implementation team is in place, sponsored by the CFO and is led by senior representatives from functions amongst the Group including Strategic Finance, Legal, Treasury, Finance, Risk and Operations.
 The implementation team performs periodic updates to management.